WHY PLAY ONE POCKET?

 On the other hand, it is inconceivable to me that a lot of professionals do not get into the game of one pocket.
 Someone who calls himself a professional should go all out to get better at what he does for a living, including practicing the game of one pocket.
 Many players don’t, because they think the game is too slow, too boring, or doesn’t get them in stroke.
 I feel it’s my responsibility to tell you that’s not true!
 It’s like Steve Booth said:

 “Of course if you don’t understand the game, it can look pretty boring – not so once you begin to understand, though!” – OnePocket.org

 My line of reasoning

-Understanding the game of One Pocket and making the right decision isn’t enough.
-You’ll need well developed basic skills before you’re able to develop yourself into a good One Pocket player.
-A good technical execution is necessary in order to let the balls follow the desired path, the total annihilation of your opponent.
+Understanding the game of one pocket and making the right decision isn’t enough.
+You’ll need well developed basic skills before you’re able to develop yourself into a good one pocket player.
+A proper technical execution is necessary in order to let the balls follow the desired path, the total annihilation of your opponent.

 I don’t want to state that one pocket is only a game for players with advanced skills, but to benefit to the fullest, you must be able to execute shots on a certain level.
 This leads me to a point where I feel the urge to explain my own perspective on pool in general, because it’s the opposite of the statement I made earlier about playing one pocket being beneficial for other games.